 The obligation to issue additional shares of Series C redeemable convertible preferred stock at a future date was determined to be a freestanding financial instrument that should be accounted for as a liability.
 At issuance, we recorded the redeemable convertible preferred stock liability on the balance sheet at its estimated fair value, using the Black-Scholes option pricing model, with an expected term based on the expected contractual closing date.
 The other inputs to the Black-Scholes option pricing model, including volatility and risk-free interest rate, were estimated using a similar methodology as described above for our stock option grants.
-This methodology was also used to remeasure the liability at December 31, 2018.
 During 2019, in light of our progress towards an IPO, the liability was remeasured using a PWERM.
 The PWERM included two scenarios, IPO or staying private, that were weighted based on our estimate of the probability of each event occurring.

-The liability was subject to remeasurement at each balance sheet date, with changes in fair value recognized as in gain (loss) on remeasurement of redeemable convertible preferred stock liability in the statements of the operations.
-Upon settlement of the redeemable convertible preferred stock liability, which occurred in August 2019, we remeasured the liability and reclassified the fair value to the carrying value of the Series C redeemable convertible preferred stock.
+The liability is subject to remeasurement at each balance sheet date, with changes in fair value recognized in gain (loss) on remeasurement of redeemable convertible preferred stock liability in the statements of the operations.
+Upon settlement of the redeemable convertible preferred stock liability, which occurred in August 2019, we remeasured the liability and reclassified the final value to the carrying value of the Series C redeemable convertible preferred stock.